jonhuo11/open-load-balancer/README.md

 9) Learn how to use concurrency library and see if this can be implemented
 10) More algorithms and configuration settings

+# Usage

+Run `openloadbalancer [config_file]` to start the load balancer.
+This should open a command line interface to interact with the running load balancer.
+See `config.example` for a sample config file format.

+Basic commands:
+- help: shows a full list of commands
+- quit: stop the load balancer
+- service_list: list services that are attached to the load balancer
+- service_down [service_number]: bring a service down
+- service_up [ip] [port]: register a new service
+- service_health [service_number]: check the health of a specific service

 # Demo

 There is demo code in `demopy`.
 Install requirements with `pip` and run using Python 3.